Harry Wiegel Diary, 1869: Finding Aid

 Description of Contents

-The Harry Wiegel Diary, comprising 2.5 linear inches of documentation, spans from January 1 through June 22, 1869.
+The Harry Wiegel Diary, comprising 0.21 linear feet of documentation, spans from January 1 through June 22, 1869.
 The diary was kept by Wiegel while serving as a clerk aboard U.S.S.
 Tuscarora, during which time she was assigned to Latin American Waters.
 Wiegel's diary covers the Tuscarora's journeys between Callao, Peru and Panama (January-February); Callao, Peru and Buenaventura, Columbia (February-March), Callao, Peru and Valparaiso, Chile (March-April), and Valparaiso, Chile and Cuba (May-June), as well as time spent in the ports of those cities.

 The diary provides a detailed account of Wiegel's daily life and routine, including his clerical duties, which included diplomatic correspondence and the task of keeping a private log for Captain Queen.
 The diary also notes the Tuscarora's activities and movements, Wiegel's shipboard associates, means of acquiring provisions, and mentions of other U.S. and foreign vessels.